 The derived class is an instance of the base class.
-What this means is when we declare a Student object, we call the Person constructor then the Student constructor below the hood.
+This means that under the hood, when we declare a Derived object, we call the Base constructor, then the Derived constructor.

 The basics

-Our motivation is that it’s pretty tedious to re-implement a class from scratch if it’s similar to another class.
-This also forces us to understand fully the specifics of the class we’re “copying” from.
-So we inherit methods/attributes instead.
-This allows us to reuse code (and all changes in the original class will be reflected in sub-classes), and doesn’t require us to understand the specifics of what happens under the hood.
+Our motivation: it’s tedious to define a class from scratch if it’s similar to another class, since it also forces us to fully understand the specifics of the class we’re copying from.
+Inheritance allows us to abstract this reuse of code, all changes in the original class will be reflected in sub-classes, and we don’t need to understand what happens under the hood.

 class Person {